-15.3 In its annual budget planning, HKEx takes into account its three-year strategic plan to forecast the operating and capital budget under normal, low and high transaction volume scenarios.
-In addition, HKEx monitors the impact of general business risk on its financial position through monthly reviews of profit and loss, actual and budget income and expenses, cash in and out flows, both at HKEx and its subsidiary levels, including

-HKSCC, to ensure sufficient liquid net assets are maintained to meet general business obligations.
+15.3 In its annual budget planning, HKEX takes into account its three-year strategic plan to forecast the operating and capital budget under normal, low and high transaction volume scenarios.
+In addition, HKEX monitors the impact of general business risk on its financial position through monthly reviews of profit and loss, actual and budget income and expenses, cash in and out flows, both at HKEX and its subsidiary levels, including HKSCC, to ensure sufficient liquid net assets are maintained to meet general business obligations.

-- 15.4 As part of its ongoing compliance requirements as an RCH, including compliance with the PFMI, and to ensure it can continue operations and services as a going concern, HKSCC maintains at all times net current assets52 funded by equity in an amount sufficient to cover its projected total operating expenditure for at least the following six months, and net current assets funded by equity or loans from HKEx (not being short-term loans or loans that are repayable on demand) sufficient to cover its projected total operating 12 months. - 15.5 HKSCC has determined that these financial resources are sufficient to cover the time required to achieve a recovery or orderly wind-down of HKSCC's critical operations and services under stressed market conditions if this is necessary.
-For example, following a default and application of the GF, HKSCC would sustain its operations using its capital and seek replenishments of GF Contributions so as to enable a recovery of operations.
-HKSCC's capital would be its main defense against various potential business losses.
+- 15.4 As part of its ongoing compliance requirements as an RCH, including compliance with the PFMI, and to ensure it can continue operations and services as a going concern, HKSCC maintains at all times net current assets51 funded by equity in an amount sufficient to cover its projected total operating expenditure for at least the following six months, and net current assets funded by equity or loans from HKEX (not being short-term loans or loans that are repayable on demand) sufficient to cover its projected total operating expenditure for at least the following 12 months.
+Liquid net assets maintained by HKSCC meet the regulatory requirements for an RCH under the PFMI52. - 15.5 HKSCC's capital would be its main defense against various potential business losses.
 In the event of potential capital inadequacy due to business loss HKSCC would look to recapitalise to recover operations.
-HKEx, as a listed company, could inject additional capital into HKSCC and potentially raise capital via the capital markets if needed. - 15.6 In the event that HKSCC could not continue as a viable entity and no other alternatives were available at the time, HKEx would be responsible for ensuring a smooth wind down of HKSCC.
+HKEX, as a listed company, could inject additional capital into HKSCC and potentially raise capital via the capital markets if needed. - 15.6 In the event that HKSCC could not continue as a viable entity and no other alternatives were available at the time, HKEX would be responsible for ensuring a smooth wind down of HKSCC.
 This would involve, among other things, pursuing amounts due from defaulting CPs, and returning securities to CPs.
-HKSCC will discuss its recovery and resolution plans further with the SFC.

-52 The calculation of the net current assets excludes those being set aside for risk management purposes, such as HKSCC's contribution to the GF.
+The calculation of the net current assets excludes those being set aside for risk management purposes, such as HKSCC's contribution to the GF.